 - 1. Students will take three Preliminary Examinations and one Qualifying Examination. - 2.
-Preliminary Examinations: each of the three Preliminary Examinations will be a written three hour test and will cover two semesters of course work, at the 500 level or above, in one of the following areas: Analysis, Topology, Algebra, Partial Differential Equations, Discrete Mathematics, and Numerical Analysis. - 3.
-At least one of the examinations must be in one of the first three areas, and at least one must be in one of the last three. - Every year, Preliminary Examinations are given prior to the start of the spring semester and the eight week summer session.
+Preliminary Examinations: each of the three Preliminary Examinations will be a written three hour test and will cover two semesters of course work, at the 500 level or above, in one of the following areas: Analysis, Topology, Algebra, Partial Differential Equations, Discrete Mathematics, and Numerical Analysis. - Every year, Preliminary Examinations are given prior to the start of the spring semester and the eight week summer session.
 A student may take one, two or three examinations at those times.
-There is no limit to the number of times a student may take a given examination.
-However, students must pass three Preliminary Examinations within three calendar years of entering the graduate program.
+Students must pass three Preliminary Examinations within three calendar years of entering the mathematics graduate program.
+Students who do not pass three examinations in three years may be dismissed from the mathematics graduate program.
+Except for the three year time limit, there is no limit on the number of times a student may take an examination.
 Students are strongly encouraged to attempt a Preliminary Examination as soon as they have completed the appropriate courses for that examination. - Qualifying Examination: With the guidance and approval of the student's Advisory Committee, the student will choose a topic in the area of proposed research.
 The student then prepares an oral presentation on this topic.
 Following a 30 to 45 minute lecture by the student, the Advisory Committee will examine the student over the topic.
 The lecture and questioning together should not exceed two hours.
 The Qualifying Examination cannot be taken until the student has passed all three Preliminary Examinations and fully satisfied the Foreign Language Requirement.
 On successfully completing the Qualifying Examination, the student becomes a Ph.D.
 Candidate.
-The Qualifying Examination must be passed within 7/2 years of entering the graduate program.
+The Qualifying Examination must be passed within three and a half years of entering the graduate program.